Intrinsic justifications for large-cardinal axioms: Introduction

 \section{Introduction}

-When speaking of the kinds of justification that may be offered for accepting some candidate for a new axiom to be adjoined to the standard axioms for set theory, philosophers of set theory draw a distinction between intrinsic and extrinsic justifications for axioms.
-It is hard to get clear about the precise nature of this distinction, but one way to explain it is to say that an intrinsic justification for a new axiom gives some reason for thinking that it in some sense asserts something already implicit in our conception of set, whereas an extrinsic justification is based on some consideration such as that the axiom has consequences which are in some way desirable or have been independently verified, or that the theory obtained by adjoining the axiom to the standard set of axioms has properties which are in some way desirable.

-One classic account of the distinction is in \cite{Godel1964}.
-In particular, this essay of G\"odel's elaborates somewhat on what is meant by ``our conception of set" which we spoke of before, making it clear that what is meant is what is generally called the iterative conception of set.
-He writes `This concept of set, however, according to which a set is something obtainable from the integers (or some other well-defined objects) by iterated application of the operation ``set of"... has never led to any antinomy whatsoever; that is the perfectly ``naive" and uncritical working with this concept of set has so far proved completely self-consistent'.\footnote{See \cite{Godel1964} pp. 258-9.} G\"odel then goes on to discuss the program for extending the existing axioms of set theory by adding axioms asserting the existence of large cardinals, and elaborates on the distinction between an ``intrinsically" and ``extrinsically" justified axiom.
+In speaking of justifications for candidates for new axioms for set theory to be added to the ZFC axioms, philosophers of set theory draw a distinction between ``intrinsic" and ``extrinsic" justifications.
+This distinction has its origins in remarks made by Kurt G\"odel in his famous essay about the continuum problem \cite{Godel1964}.
+There he wrote

-Writing first of large-cardinal axioms which might be plausibly thought to be intrinsically justified he writes `First of all the axioms of set theory by no means form a system closed in itself, but, quite on the contrary, the very concept of set on which they are based suggests their extension by new axioms which assert the existence of still further iterations of the operation ``set of"...
-The simplest of these strong ``axioms of infinity" asserts the existence of inaccessible numbers (in the weaker or stronger sense) $> \aleph_{0}$...
+\begin{quotation} First of all, the axioms of set theory by no means form a system closed in itself, but, quite on the contrary, the very concept of set on which they are based suggests their extension by new axioms which assert the existence of still further iterations of the operation ``set of$\,$".
+These axioms can be formulated also as propositions asserting the existence of very great cardinal numbers (i.e., of sets having these cardinal numbers).
+The simplest of these strong ``axioms of infinity" asserts the existence of inaccessible numbers (in the weaker or stronger sense) $> \aleph_{0}$.
+The latter axiom, roughly speaking, means nothing else but that the totality of sets obtainable by use of the procedures of formation of sets expressed in the other axioms forms again a set (and, therefore, a new basis for further applications of these procedures).
 Other axioms of infinity have first been formulated by P. Mahlo.
-These axioms show clearly, not only that the axiomatic system of set theory as used today is incomplete, but also that it can be supplemented without arbitrariness by new axioms which only unfold the content of the concept of set explained above.'\footnote{See \cite{Godel1964} pp. 260-1.} Thus, axioms asserting the existence of inaccessible and Mahlo cardinals are offered as examples of large-cardinal axioms which are intrinsically justified.
+These axioms show clearly, not only that the axiomatic system of set theory as used today is incomplete, but also that it can be supplemented without arbitrariness by new axioms which only unfold the content of the concept of set explained above.' \end{quotation}

+Thus here he indicated that he took the view that inaccessible and Mahlo cardinals were intrinsically justified and `implied by our general conception of set'.